topranks/random_wmf/netbox_dns/README.md

 Just an example of how we can generate all the DNS names we need from Netbox without as much complication as we have now.

-The general approach is described in [Phabricator](https://phabricator.wikimedia.org/T362985)
+The general approach is described in this [Phabricator task](https://phabricator.wikimedia.org/T362985)

 In brief what we would do is:

-* For every zone we have netbox-based records for we add a single INCLUDE, at the zone "apex".
+### For every zone we have netbox-based records for we add a single INCLUDE, at the zone "apex".

 For instance:
 ```